wooorm/textom/Readme.md

 ## API
 See below for an abbreviated IDL definition.

 Lets say all the following examples start with this code.
-Any changes made by below examples are discarded uppong their ending.
+Any changes made by below examples are discarded upon their ending.
 ```js
 // Import TextOM.
 var TextOM = require('textom');